anir1296/ManualMapping/README.md

 Solution uses VS2022.
 For a simple DLL injection demonstration, see Injector project.
-For manual mapping, see ManualMappingInjector project.
+For manual mapping, see ManualMappingInjector project

 ## Resources and Examples:
 1. Complete video tutorial: